matthewj301/site-stalker/README.md

 3. On the Twilio webpage, select 'get a trial number', copy this number for later

 ## Project Setup
-1. Download this repo somewhere you want to run it with: git clone https://github.com/matthewj301/site-stalker.git
+1. Download this repo somewhere with: git clone https://github.com/matthewj301/site-stalker.git
+   - Alternatively, if you can run one of the pre-built container images, just grab the example config in etc/ and edit that
-5. create a file in etc/ called config.yaml, based off of the config.yaml.example file in that same directory
+2. create a file called config.yaml, based off of the config.yaml.example file in the etc/ dir of this project
+   - This can be any saved anywhere, as long as the path won't change, since we will just pass the docker container a path to the config file
-6. fill in the newly-created config.yaml with:
+3. fill in the newly-created config.yaml with:
    - The sites to monitor, can be as many as you want
    - Twilio information you saved above including the Twilio-generated phone number
    - Your phone number